tomwilkie/awesomation/README.md

 ### Architecture

+The 'architecture' is client-server, with a Raspberry Pi based proxy running in the home and the 'logic' running in the Cloud (on Google App Engine).
+This allows the cloud app to access local wifi, zwave and 433Mhz devices.

 The client/server model was chosen as I wanted to integrate with internet enabled apis/devices, like the Nest and Netatmo.
 These APIs require pre-registered OAuth callbacks, and as far as I can tell, cannot be made to work if the callback address is different for different users.

+The server-side logic has the concept of rooms, and when motion is sensed in a room the lights in that room are turned on.

 [Pusher](https://pusher.com/) is used to send commands from the server app to the client app.
 Credentials for the Pusher account are stored in a private subrepo; you will need to setup your own.